Last updated on June 1, 2026

 Sheoldred, Whispering One

 If you're into repeatable value and control, then Sheoldred, Whispering One is your kind of reanimation target.
 This card creates a miserable experience for opponents by forcing them to sacrifice creatures every turn while bringing yours back for free.
-Sheoldred is a Commander staple, especially in graveyard-heavy decks, and can turn any slow grindy game into a lopsided war of attrition.
+Sheoldred is a clunky Commander card, but can turn any slow grindy game into a lopsided war of attrition.

 Consecrated Sphinx